the-watchmaker/the-watchmaker/README.md

 ### Daydreaming Topics
 1. What would be the cheapest way to build a dApp without blockchain nor opening up ports like torrent?
-2. OpenSource front-end UX/UI is not good because only frontend is contributing and no designers are in the process.
+2. OpenSource front-end UX/UI is not good because only devs are contributing and no designers are in the process.
 How can we solve this?

 ### Generative AI is the new MSG for your app now